AaronTian-stack/CUDA-Path-Tracer/README.md

 cmake --build . --config Release
 ```

+You should generate a Visual Studio project and build using MSBuild.
 You will need to have the CUDA toolkit installed and a working Vulkan driver.
 You should **not** need the Vulkan SDK to be installed in order to build or run the app.

 Note that the included scene files expect the working directory to be a direct subdirectory of the root directory.